Modeling of $t$-channel single top-quark production at the LHC

 \textbf{Kinematic distributions.} Comparison of the predictions of the two schemes for various kinematic distributions of the top quark can be enlightening, in part since there have been recommendations in the literature that the 4FS provides better modeling at the exclusive level~\cite{1203.6393}.
 We examine first the transverse momentum of the top quark at 13 TeV.
-In Fig.~\ref{fig:pt}~(a) we show absolute cross sections at various orders with nominal scale choices for both schemes, i.e. $\mu_{5F}=m_t/4$ and $\mu_{4F}=m_t$.
+In Fig.~\ref{fig:pt}~(a) we show normalized cross sections at various orders with nominal scale choices for both schemes, i.e. $\mu_{5F}=m_t/4$ and $\mu_{4F}=m_t$.
 In the 5FS the LO prediction (not shown in the figure) tends to have soft spectrum for the transverse momentum of the top quark.
 Gluon splitting at large angles can boost the top quark in the transverse direction.
 Those contributions are included at LO in the 4FS but only starting at NLO in the 5FS.
 In the 5FS, we see only a modest change in shape and normalization of the distribution in going from NLO to NNLO.
 In Fig.~\ref{fig:pt}~(b) and~(c) we show results for the 5FS and 4FS respectively.
-The ratio is shown of NNLO cross section to the NLO predictions in Fig.~\ref{fig:pt}~(b) for different choices of the scale $\mu_{5F}$.
-In Fig.~\ref{fig:pt}~(c), the ratio is presented of the NLO and LO cross sections, for various choices of $\mu_{4F}$.
+The ratio is shown of NNLO absolute cross section to the NLO predictions in Fig.~\ref{fig:pt}~(b) for different choices of the scale $\mu_{5F}$.
+In Fig.~\ref{fig:pt}~(c), the ratio is presented of the NLO and LO absolute cross sections, for various choices of $\mu_{4F}$.
 We again find that $\mu_{5F}=m_t/4$ or $m_t/2$ are the optimal choices that provide fastest convergence in general for the transverse momentum distribution.
 Larger scales lead to enhancement of the quasi-collinear contributions thus a softer spectrum at NLO until they are replaced by the full NNLO corrections and vice versa.
-An alternative choice could be a dynamic scale of $\mu_{5F}=H_T/4$ with the transverse mass $H_T=(m_t^2+p_{T,top}^2)^{1/2}$, that interpolates in between.
+An alternative choice could be a dynamic scale of $\mu_{5F}=H_T/4$ with the transverse mass $H_T=(m_t^2+p_{T,top}^2)^{1/2}$.
+The scale choice with transverse mass can further stabilize predictions in the tail at high $p_T$, in qualitative agreement with the observation in Ref.~\cite{1203.6393}, namely the collinear logarithm grows with the center of mass energy of the hadronic system in the heavy-quark line.
 Dependence of the ratios on scale choice in 4FS is seen most significantly for the overall normalizations similar to that in Fig.~\ref{fig:totinc}.
 NLO corrections in the 4FS have less impact on the shape of the distributions especially with the choice of larger scales.

 We turn next to a direct comparison of predictions of kinematic distributions at the highest order of each scheme.
 The normalized distribution on the transverse momentum of the top quark is shown in Fig.~\ref{fig:ptrap}~(a).
 We normalize the distribution to the individual total cross sections in order to concentrate on the shape of the distribution.
 For each distribution we plot ratios of the NNLO predictions in 5FS and NLO predictions in 4FS to a common reference of NNLO prediction in 5FS with the nominal scale choice $\mu_{5F}=m_t/4$.
 We find remarkable agreement in shapes between the two schemes at a level of a few percent for the kinematic region in transverse momentum considered.
 The principal differences are seen close to the boundary of phase space, e.g., at the smallest and highest transverse momenta.
 The prediction of the two schemes differ by at most 2\% for the nominal scale choices.
 The spread of all predictions is within 5\% even if alternative scale choices of $\mu_{5F}=m_t/2$ and $\mu_{4F}=m_t/2$ are chosen.